 Yelapa is a lovely fishing town, that feels a world away from touristy, busy Puerto Vallarta.
 In Yelapa you are surrounded by lush jungle and the sound of the ocean.
 While we could easily spend a few days relaxing here by the sea, we enjoyed one day in Yelapa with kids.
 Yelapa makes a great family day trip from Puerto Vallarta.

 Many people who visit Yalapa for one day never make it much past the main beach.
 We highly recommend spending more of your time exploring the village of Yelapa before relaxing on the beach.
+We have a local friend in Yelapa, who gave us some recommendations and helped us get off the famous Yelapa beach, and into the local village and all its wonderful corners and cafes.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.